Apr 15, 2022

 jump toRECIPE

 This crab stuffed salmon pinwheel is inspired by a Polish dish.
 While some variations cut a pocket in the middle and top with the stuffing, I prefer the aesthetics of the salmon roulade.
 Crab stuffed pinwheels look fancy yet are so easy to make.
 The key is buying thin filets so the fish can easily be rolled.
-Serve this entree alongside fresh, simple salads, a summer pasta salad, or roasted potatoes.
+Serve this entree alongside fresh, simple salads like this table-side caesar salad, a grilled vegetable pasta salad, or crispy smashed fried potatoes.
 Since they can easily be prepped in advance and popped in the oven just before serving, it makes both a great recipe for entertaining guests or a simple weeknight meal.

 Key Ingredients in This Recipe

 • Salmon – When making this salmon cake recipe, look for the thick middle chunk of the salmon.
 Ideally the piece of salmon should be fairly even for the best roll.
 I ask for the skin to be removed at the fish counter.
+They can do it quickly and evenly for the perfect skinless salmon filet!
 If needed, trim some of the top of the salmon off if one side is higher.
-Reserve it for another use, like these salmon bowls
+Reserve it for another use, like these spicy salmon salad rice bowls

 • Crab – While jumbo lump crab meat is delicious, it’s expensive, so I prefer lump crab for this recipe.
 The meat comes from broken pieces of jumbo lump crab and large chunks of body meat.
 It’s slightly less expensive than jumbo crab but still has great flavor and a bright color.

 • Mayonnaise – The mayonnaise helps to both act as a binder and create a creamy element in the filling.
+While some recipes use a cream cheese mixture for the filling I prefer the mayonnaise iwht the crab.
 The filling needs to be thick enough to roll the salmon up without it oozing out.

 • Onion – I use diced yellow onion in this recipe though shallots can be swapped in its place.